Saint Sofia Church, България - Things to Do in Saint Sofia Church

 Getting Around

-Sofia has an efficient and affordable public transportation system consisting of metro, buses, trams, and trolleybuses.
-The metro system has two main lines that connect major attractions and residential areas, with day passes costing just 4 BGN.
-Buses and trams cover the entire city with frequent services, and single tickets cost 1.60 BGN.
-The city center is very walkable, with most major attractions within a 15-minute walk of each other.
-Taxis are readily available and relatively inexpensive, while ride-sharing apps like Bolt and Uber operate throughout the city.
-For day trips outside Sofia, rental cars are available, though public transport and organized tours are often more convenient.
+Sofia has an efficient and affordable public transport system consisting of metro, buses, and trams, with single tickets costing 1.60 BGN and day passes available for 4 BGN.
+The metro system has two main lines connecting major attractions and districts, while buses and trams fill in the gaps.
+The city center is very walkable, with most major attractions within a 2km radius.
+Taxis are inexpensive (starting fare 0.79 BGN) and ride-sharing apps like Bolt operate throughout the city.
+Bicycle rentals and e-scooters are increasingly available for short-distance travel.

 Where to Stay